stepanjaburek/quantum_social_science_lr/README.md

 # quantum_social_science_lr

-Private repo for the sharing of scripts for the PCA and cluster analysis of Quantum social Science literature.
+Private repository for sharing scripts for the PCA and cluster analysis of Quantum Social Science literature.

+Currently basic streamline of PCA, K-means and Random Forest in Python and R.